tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 All JSON-RPC requests usually go to one endpoint url (eg. `/api/jsonrpc`) and always via POST.
 For Swagger this is just one "method" with different parameters and return values.
 We patch internal metadata about actions, so they appear as different methods in Swagger document, just by appending JSON-RPC `method` after an anchor `#`.
-This way swagger treats them as different urls, but sending request via swagger UI still works.
+This way Swagger treats them as different urls, but sending request via Swagger UI still works.
 Combination of url + method must be unique.
 See the example:

 <table>